IVRPowers/blog/content/post/marketing/getting-started-with-dialogflow.md

 ## Streamline your business communications

-Interactive Powers can help you to turn easily customer experience into a competitive advantage, as our [IVR solutions](https://www.ivrpowers.com/voicexml/) can be powered by DialogFlow for your business processes.
+Interactive Powers can help you to turn easily customer experience into a competitive advantage, as our [Smart IVR](https://www.ivrpowers.com/voicexml/) solutions can be powered by DialogFlow for your business processes.

 Please contact our [sales](http://www.ivrpowers.com/support-services/) for more information.